jumping283/2016-roblox/README.md

 **Forums**
 This will be toggleable through configuration as Roblox does not have Forums anymore.
-- :x: `/Forums/Default.aspx` Default page
+- ✔ `/Forums/Default.aspx` Default page
-- :x: `/Forums/ShowForum.aspx` Forum index page for a category
+- ✔ `/Forums/ShowForum.aspx` Forum index page for a category
-- :x: `/Forums/ShowThread.aspx` Forum thread page
+- ✔ `/Forums/ShowThread.aspx` Forum thread page
-- :x: `/Forums/CreateThread.aspx` Create thread
-- :x: `/Forums/CreatePost.aspx` Create post
+- ✔ `/Forums/CreatePost.aspx` Create post

 **Catalog**
 - ✔️ `/catalog` Catalog Page